 Want to learn more?
 Check out Narrative

-I like to ask people when was the last time they sent a handwritten letter to a friend or loved-one?
-How about the last time we sat down to journal, sketch, or throw ideas onto pages for later use.
-For many of us these acts have become a digital experience “made easier” by doing so on computers, tablets, and smartphones.
+I like to ask people: When was the last time you sent a handwritten letter to a friend or loved one?
+Or the last time you sat down to journal, sketch, or jot down ideas for later?
+For many of us, these once-tactile experiences have become digital, streamlined by computers, tablets, and smartphones.

-To learn more about SCRIBZEE® and Hamelin Brands click here
+To explore SCRIBZEE® and Hamelin Brands, click here.

 How do we know when students and children are truly engaged during their work and daily tasks?
 Is there a way to learn about engaging factors, repetition in learning patterns, or complete loss of interest?
 Can we gauge what they’re learning without an invasive form of observation and interrogation?